 - List of services being provided on behalf of the event

-- How, when, and what method payment for rendering payment
+- How, when, and what method of payment for rendering payment

 - Cancellation terms for both parties, and